 1)Having a mind that is open and flexible.

-2) Remembering that everybody with whom you are negotiating has a world view and black swan can lie in emotional places too.
+2) Remember that everybody with whom you are negotiating has a world view and black swan can lie in emotional places too.

 3) Read between the lines and review your notes.